vigetlabs/Twitter-Bootstrap-for-Omnigraffle/README.md

 TWITTER BOOTSTRAP FOR OMNIGRAFFLE
 ========================================

+**Note:** These tools were created for Omnigraffle 6 and 7.
+While they will likely work with Omnigraffle 7, they haven't been tested in that version of the app.

 This is a set of Omnigraffle stencils, colors, and templates that mirror [Twitter Bootstrap](http://github.com/twitter/bootstrap) as closely as possible.

 INSTALLATION
 ------------